mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_sidecar.md

   66423781fdd3d6dd3ca62b7b  my-sidecar  Updated
 ```

 Done!
-Your sidecar resource is now public and can be used from other Companies too.
+Your sidecar resource has been updated and all the new instances will now be created with the correct version.